On this page:

 Although most of Victoria’s power still comes from coal, this is rapidly changing as we progress towards our Victorian Renewable Energy Targets of 40% by 2025, 65% by 2030 and 95% by 2035.

-Distributed energy resources
+Distributed energy resources/consumer energy resources

 Many households and businesses are now generating their own renewable energy, for example, by installing a solar PV system.
 These smaller points of electricity generation are called distributed energy resources.
+These smaller points of electricity generation, which supply renewable energy directly to the property they are installed on (and are located behind the electricity meter), are called distributed energy resources (DER), or are sometimes referred to as consumer energy resources (CER).

-The Victorian Government is also supporting and developing microgrids.
-These small electricity networks can operate “off the grid”, largely on renewable energy.
-A microgrid generally operates while connected to the grid.
-It can break off and operate on its own - effectively becoming an ‘island’, using local energy generation.
+The Victorian Government is supporting the roll-out of microgrids.
+A microgrid generally operates while connected to the main electricity grid.
+It can disconnect and function on its own - effectively becoming an ‘island’ powered by local energy generation.

 Electricity transmission